 Increasingly, U.S. consumers seek assurances that their seafood is safe, legal, and sustainable.
-Because the United States imports 85 percent of its seafood, international negotiations are critical to sustainable management of fisheries beyond U.S. waters.
+Because the United States imports over 90% percent of its seafood, international negotiations are critical to sustainable management of fisheries beyond U.S. waters.
 We work with other countries through various international fisheries organizations to promote internationally the same fisheries management and conservation practices we have at home.
 Our international efforts aim to level the playing field for U.S. fishermen who domestically operate in some of the most sustainably managed and heavily regulated fisheries in the world.

 What are some of the biggest challenges facing international fisheries?

 One of our greatest challenges is illegal, unreported, and unregulated (IUU) fishing—often referred to as pirate fishing.
 This is a big problem in developing countries, many of which do not have the means to combat these IUU activities.
 IUU fishing poses a real threat to fisheries and the marine ecosystem.
 It also threatens the economy and puts honest fishermen who play by the rules at a disadvantage.